nemac/climate-by-location/README.md

 ## Changelog
+(3.2.0):
+- Revamped mouse hover into a more robust "popover", which can also be pinned by clicking the graph directly.
+No support for AK areas at this time.

 (3.1.0):
 - Refactored monolithic widget code into a more-modularized view-based structure.
 - More hover label improvements for decadal views.